 Wyoming continues to boast a thriving cattle industry.
 And in order to keep up with the worldwide demand for Wyoming beef, local ranches must have the best cowboys.

 Every year Thermopolis and other local towns (Shoshoni, Tensleep) host “ranch rodeos” as a way to showcase the cowboy way.
 Unlike professional rodeos, ranch rodeos consist of teams of cowboys from the local ranches competing at events that are practical to the day-to-day life of a Wyoming cowboy.

 While there are cash prizes for the winning teams, bragging rights are just as important to the cowboy contestants.
 As such the ranch rodeos are often more fun to watch because they feature amateur cowboys putting it all on the line to win the competition.

 Learn about the skills required to be a cowboy by watching events such as team branding, wild cow milking, team penning, team doctoring and bronc riding.

-Local Ranch Rodeos: Thermopolis (August), Shoshoni (Labor Day),
+- Local Ranch Rodeos: Thermopolis (Check the website for dates), Shoshoni (Labor Day),

 9) Walk Around Downtown And Meet Local Artists And Merchants